LalitaTakle/2021Fall_finals/README.md

 ## Assumptions:
 We have designed the model based on the following assumptions:

 i.
-We are performing the experiment for 28 days i.e. 4 weeks. ii.
-Considering 2 items: A and B. A has a very low-shelf-life i.e. 3 days whereas B has a relatively higher 5 day shelf life. iii.
-Storage capacity for each product is 100 and it is fixed. iv.
-Cost per product A is 15$ and that per product B is 10$
+We are performing the experiment for 28 days i.e. 4 weeks.\
+ii.
+Considering 2 items: A and B. A has a very low-shelf-life i.e. 3 days whereas B has a relatively higher 5 day shelf life.\
+iii.
+Storage capacity for each product is 100 and it is fixed.\
+iv.
+Cost per product A is 15$ and that per product B is 10$\
 v.
-Profit per product A is 5$ and that per product B is 3$ vi.
-If expiry of an item is more than a week i.e. 7 days, then there won’t be any missed opportunities.
+Profit per product A is 5$ and that per product B is 3$\
+vi.
+If expiry of an item is more than a week i.e. 7 days, then there won’t be any missed opportunities since new stock gets added at the end of each week.

-## Data Structure:
-We are using DataFrame as our primary data structure for the Inventory.
-As it can be seen in the first picture, dataframe has 2 columns for 2 items.
-Each row of the dataframe represents each item and its corresponding expiry.
-The total number of rows at any given point represents the number of items in stock.
-The screenshot to the right, is an instance of restocking at the end of the week.
-We can clearly see that the product A which had an expiry of 10 days will only have 3 days left at the end of the week.
-The new stock of product A will have an expiry of 10 days.
-It can be seen in the red highlighted rows.
-In this case, we had to restock 15 items.

 ## Variables of uncertainty:
 i.
 Demand: It uses PERT distribution to calculate demand for each day for each item.
 As it can be seen, the stock_demand is a dictionary of lists of with item A and item B as its keys.
-For 28 days, we can see 28 random values of demand that are generated. ii.
-Defective Items: We generate a random number between 5 to 10.
+For 28 days, we can see 28 random values of demand that are generated.

+ii.
+Defective Items: We generate a random number between 5 and 10.
 This number represents the percentage of defective items from the total items which are to be restocked.

+## Results:
 We evaluate the scenarios on the basis of 2 things:

 i.
-Loss
+Loss\
 ii.
 Missed Profit

 Loss is calculated as the cost of expired items + cost of defective items.

 The missed opportunity is calculated as the profit that could have been made for missed orders.
 Orders are missed if there is not enough stock.

-## Results:

 <img src="Scenario 1.png" width="1000" height="600">
 It can be seen that for this scenario, losses incurred for item B are lower than that for the item A. The reason behind this is that item B has a longer shelf life when compared to item A. Thus, there is less possibility of wastage due to expiry in case of B. The missed opportunities for item A are greater than that of item B because of the same reason that A would expire sooner.
 As a result, for the item A we miss orders for 4 days whereas for the item B we only miss orders for 2 days in a week.